 Yes, when you return to Queen’s, scholarships and bursaries may be retained and renewed, provided the conditions of the award have been met while studying on exchange.

 Yes you should still try to apply.
 Although it is important, it is not the only factor that we will consider.
 The application process for exchange requires four separate components: your GPA, an essay, an academic reference and a resume.
 Each factor pulls a weight in selecting potential candidates for exchange.
-To see how we evaluate the applications, click here for more details.
+See how we evaluate the applications.

 Yes they do.
 Although you are only required to achieve an equivalent of 60% in each course while studying abroad to receive the course credit at Queen's, your grades are still important.
 The marks from the partner institution are assessed for prerequisites and scholarships, in addition to whether or not the credit will be awarded.
 Also, when applying to postgraduate programs, institutions may require that you send transcripts from Queen’s AND the partner institution.

 It depends.
 Some universities do require a basic knowledge of the language, but in the majority of our partner universities, most courses offered in our exchange programs are instructed in English.
 Therefore, while being able to speak the native language of the country is a benefit and will greatly enhance the experience of living abroad, it is not a requirement.
 Once abroad, however, students frequently do take language-acquisition classes, facilitating their integration into the unfamiliar environment and culture while earning credits to count towards their degree.